 Now that you have a series of major themes, you can start layering in epics beneath them.
 And if you determine you need additional detail, you can also layer in specific features beneath each epic.

-The point is that you want to start at the strategic level with every detail you add to the roadmap.
-Just as you first determined your product’s reason for being, you’ll want to apply the same thinking to each theme, asking why that theme deserves a place on the roadmap — and which specific place it deserves in relationship to the other themes, and why.
+You want to start at the strategic level with every detail you add to the roadmap.
+Just as you first determined your product’s reason for being, you’ll want to apply the same thinking to each theme, asking why that theme deserves a place on the roadmap — and which specific place it deserves in relation to the other themes, and why.

 4. Stay flexible — because your roadmap will change.